 I highly recommend Ilia Beauty!
 It’s one of my favorite natural makeup lines to date, and is safe to use.

 This article gives a lot of information on what to avoid during pregnancy and even has brand and product recommendations!
+Of course, I would advise doing your own research as well.

 Get Established With a Midwife or Gynecologist